 Right from the runway is the Express way.
-Express operates nearly 640 stores throughout the US, Canada, and Puerto Rico that sell trendy private-label apparel and accessories targeted to men and women between the ages of 20 and 30.
+Express operates some 650 stores throughout the US, Canada, and Puerto Rico that sell trendy private-label apparel and accessories targeted to men and women between the ages of 20 and 30.
 (The chain's fashions are styled to have an international influence and modern appeal.)
 The stores are located primarily in malls.
 Express also sells denim and lingerie and operates a growing online business.
 The chain's international footprint is growing through franchise agreements in the Middle East and Latin America.
 Launched by Limited Brands (later renamed L Brands) in 1980, Express was taken public in 2010 by the private equity firm Golden Gate Capital.

 Sales and Marketing

 Express relies on a variety of marketing vehicles to increase store traffic and build its brand.
 These include direct mail, e-mail, and in-store promotions, as well as print, TV, and digital advertising.
 It also makes use of mobile tactics and social networking sites.

 The retailer has been boosting its advertising spend in recent years.
 It spent $110.5 million in FY2016 (ended January), up from $104.6 million and $83.2 million in fiscal years 2015 and 2014, respectively.

 In fiscal 2016 (ended January), net sales grew 9% on prior year to $2.4 billion due to a 6% increase in dollars per sale on a comparable basis, which the company attributes to a strong product assortment and reduced promotional activity.
 More disciplined inventory management, faster product refreshes, and speed to market were other factors in strong store performance.
 Non-comparable sales increased by $69.9 million due to outlet store openings (partially offset by retail store closures).